Alessandro Giardelli: GT racing

 Giardelli in his debut race in Porsche Carrera Cup Suisse 2020 driving the Porsche 911 GT3 Cup on the Mugello Circuit.

 In September 2020, Giardelli drove in the Porsche Sports Cup Suisse at the Mugello Circuit, winning the Open GT - Class 40 race.

 In 2021, Giardelli signed with Dinamic Motorsport, driving primarily in the Porsche Carrera Cup Italia.
 In May, he made his debut with the team in the Italian GT Championship during the first race of the championship at Monza, finishing second and fourth in the two GT Cup class races.

 In Carrera Cup Italia, Giardelli finished third in the second race of the first round at Misano, the top finisher among drivers in the Porsche Scholarship Program.
 At Mugello, he finished third and second, and held third place in the championship.

-In July, Giardelli replaced injured teammate Simone Iaquinta in the Porsche Supercup round at the Hungaroring, finishing 10th on his debut.
+In July, Giardelli replaced injured teammate Simone Iaquinta in the Porsche Supercup round at the Hungaroring, finishing tenth on his debut.

 Giardelli during a race of the 2021 Italian Grand Prix in the Porsche Supercup at the Monza.

 After a pair of third place finishes in Imola, Giardelli entered the Vallelunga round as the championship leader.
 He secured the second-fastest time in free practice, and finished sixth in Race 1 and second in Race 2 to maintain his championship lead.
 A pair of eighth place finishes at Franciacorta left Giardelli second in the championship entering the final round at Monza.
 For race 1, he won pole position and the race, held under rainy conditions.
 Starting sixth on the inverted grid for Race 2, Girardelli finished 11th after contact.
 Despite this, Giardelli concluded the championship in second place overall and as the top driver in the Porsche Scholarship Program during his debut season.

 In November 2021, Giardelli participated in the Porsche International Shootout at Motorland Aragón as the Carrera Cup Italia representative.

 For 2022, Giardelli was initially announced for Dinamic Motorsport's GT World Challenge Europe Silver Cup campaign.
 However, he instead returned to Porsche Carrera Cup Italia with the Ebimotors team.
-Giardelli completed 7 of the 12 races and placed 18th in the championship before left the team.
+Giardelli completed seven of the 12 races and placed 18th in the championship before left the team.

 Personal life

 Giardelli's brother, Luca Giardelli, is also a racing driver.
-In 2013, the Giardelli family opened a track named Lariomotorsport and established a karting team under the same name.
+In 2013, the Giardelli family opened a track named Lariomotorsport and established a karting team under the same name..
+Besides his racing career, Giardelli is involved in family business activities.